KomedyKid/KomedyKid/README.md

 - 👋 Hi, I’m @KomedyKid
 - 👀 I’m interested in ...
 Learning python
-- 🌱 I’m currently learning ... python basics
+- 🌱 I’m currently learning ... machine learning
-- 💞️ I’m looking to collaborate on ... simple projects that ar echallenging enough for me to develop
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... discord: KomedyKid#4668
+- 📫 How to reach me ... discord: KomedyKid#6969

 <!---
 KomedyKid/KomedyKid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.